Bachelor of Science in Nursing (B.S.N.) Admission Requirements

 Your transfer hours from accredited two-year colleges may be used toward ASU degree plans.
 ASU requires 30 semester credit hours to be taken in residence to receive a bachelor’s degree from ASU.
 Visit the transfer students page on the Office of Admissions website for more information about courses that transfer to ASU.

-Students interested in transferring nursing coursework into ASU for use toward the Generic BSN program must meet the following transfer guidelines in addition to all pre-acceptance requirements by the application deadline.
+Students interested in transferring nursing coursework into ASU for use toward the B.S.N. program must meet the following transfer guidelines in addition to all pre-acceptance requirements by the application deadline.
 Being granted transfer credit for nursing coursework is rare and evaluated on an individual basis.
 For more information, please call the Nursing Department at 325-942-2224 or email us at email@example.com.

 To accomplish the objectives of the Nursing Department, students must be able to meet the following performance requirements: